Neel-Chudasama/Statistical-Analysis-of-Mosquito-Data/README.md

 This project I demonstrate statistical analysis on the dataset, applying methods such as chi-squared and shapiro-wilks.
 I also conclude with some basic logistic and linear regression models.

-This project was previously part of a Kaggle Competition: https://www.kaggle.com/c/predict-west-nile-virus/overview
+This project was previously part of a [Kaggle Competition](https://www.kaggle.com/c/predict-west-nile-virus/overview)

 This project contains:
 <br>